 Our Research Center allows our plant scientists to validate the best-suited irrigation and nutrient formulation settings during each stage of growth.

-Parameters which can be controlled are duration, frequency, temperature, dissolved oxygen, pH & EC value, nutrient recipe and beneficial micro-organisms.
+Parameters that can be controlled are duration, frequency, temperature, dissolved oxygen, pH & EC value, nutrient recipe, and beneficial microorganisms.

 During each stage of plant growth and photoperiod, we control temperature, relative humidity, ventilation speed and CO2 levels.
 To optimize the plant environment, we take measurements of photosynthesis, VPD (vapor pressure deficit) and transpiration.